Should I add admins to my Celpax dashboard?

 Giving employees access to the dashboard is a great way to instill this.

-Not too long ago, we spoke to Aaron from Jux Law Firm about relaunching the Celpax device after some turnover in his company and with some major changes that pushed employee engagement efforts to the wayside.
+Not too long ago, we spoke to Aaron from Jux Law Firm about relaunching the Celpax device after some turnover in his company.
+They had some major changes that pushed employee engagement efforts to the wayside.

 We spoke about how to relaunch your Celpax device over here (and you can even join us for a webinar on how to relaunch, we’d love to have you there).

 WHY are we doing this?